Kzizah/Beauty_parlour-repository/README.md

 Then a session slot should be booked for that service and the available session slots should be updated

 ## Add a New Service to the List
-As an administrator, I want to be able to add a new service to the list, so users can book sessions for that service.
+As an *administrator*, I want to be able to add a new service to the list, so users can book sessions for that service.

 ### Scenario
 Given I am an administrator